Zain3/AIoT-TinyML-Project/README.md

 2. SSH into the BeagleBone, and transfer the Client.py file  and "faarcascade_frontalface_default.xml" via WinSCP to it.
    * I used the website, https://realpython.com/python-sockets/ to learn how to program the sockets from the client and server side.

-4. Run the Server.py on your server, then run Client.py on the BeagleBone.
+3. **To start the entire setup**, First run the Server.py on your server, then run Client.py on the BeagleBone, then start the RTOS on the TIVA Launchpad on CCS (Code Composer Studio)
     * First, on the BeagleBone, run "config-pin p9.11 uart" and "config-pin p9.13 uart"
     * The camera on your computer should turn on, and face detection should start.